-For some couples, starting or expanding a family can be simple.
-When they decide the time is right, they discontinue birth control and within months, they have a baby on the way.
-About nine out of ten couples successfully conceive within one year.
+In a perfect world, starting or expanding a family would be simple.
+You decide the time is best, discontinue the use of any birth control, and then, within a few months, announce that the newest member of your family is on the way.
+That is how it is for about nine of ten couples who can successfully conceive within a year.

-If you have been unsuccessful conceiving, let Dr. Jenkins help.
-He will examine potential infertility factors in both partners and help you choose the best course of action.
-Call 855 346 8610 and schedule an appointment today.
-Our office is located in Katy, convenient to communities such as Fulshear.
+If you are facing difficulties in conceiving, please allow Dr. Jenkins to help.
+He will examine the situation and locate any potential infertility factors that may affect one or both partners so that the best course of action can be taken.
+To schedule an appointment, please call 855-346-8610 today.
+Our practice is located in Katy and convenient proximity to nearby communities, including Fulshear.